parapluu/lock_benchmarking/README.md

 `scons --use_queue_stats`

-With this option set, the data structure benchmark will produce statistics about how many operations that have been helped during every help session.
+With this option set, the data structure benchmark will produce statistics about how many operations have been helped during every help session.

 `scons --use_print_thread_queue_stats`